 Looking for a free media player?
 If you’ve been searching the web for more than five minutes, your head is probably spinning.
 With so many options on the market, it’s hard to know which will be right for you.
 Some are great all-purpose players and others have specific strengths.
-Some are extremely feature oriented and others are light and fast.
+Some extremely feature oriented and others are light and fast.
 Well, we’ve narrowed the vast selection down to three of our favorites.
 Here’s the skinny on each of them.

 People Also Search for:

-best video player for windows. best video player for mac. best video player for linux. best video player for android. best video player for apple. best video player software.
+best video player for windows. best video player for mac. best video player for Linux. best video player for android. best video player for Apple. best video player software.

 List of Contents

 If you are looking for a video player that doesn’t slow your computer, like I am, then you really have to ditch the big names like Winamp, Windows Media Player or Quicktime.
-But if you also want all the options, features and latest technologies you find in your usual, bloated, media player, then you only have 1 choice : KM Player.
+But if you also want all the options, features and latest technologies you find in your usual, bloated, media player, then you only have 1 choice: KM Player.

 KMPlayer, or simply KMP, will answer all of your needs.
-It’s lightweight, barely taking any ressources on your computer.
+It’s lightweight, barely taking any resources on your computer.
 It comes with all the codecs you will need, so you don’t have to go download them all manually.
 You just have to install it and watch your favorite video!

-Details: The user interface is nice, clean and intuitive, every options is easy to find with a right click.
+Details: The user interface is nice, clean and intuitive, every option is easy to find with a right click.
 KMPlayer handles both audio and video formats, with the largest range on the market from VCD to Ogg Theora and comes with multi-language support out of the box for more than a dozen languages.